Grief is not a linear process.

 Losing Daniel was like losing a part of myself.
 We were together for over 22 years.
 We had plans.
 Then those plans went out the window in the summer of 2017.

 It started a few years prior, but we never really connected the dots.
 He used to have twitching in his body while he slept; sometimes it would wake him up.
 It wasn’t every night, but it was significant enough for him to mention it.
+But after reading more about this.

-Anyway, it started with random falls starting in April of 2016.
+In our minds, this disease started with random falls in April of 2016.
 No pain.
 His legs would just give out, and then he would get back up.
-It started to happen more frequently, and then he started using a cane.
+But, obviously, it started years before.

 When the slurring and choking started, we got worried.
 Those got progressively worse until we had to get him on a feeding tube.